Noncommutative Geometry of Gravity, Strings and Fields: A Panoramic Overview: Quantum Theory on Quantized Spacetime

 \item The ultraviolet/infrared (UV/IR) mixing problem~\cite{Minwalla:1999px} renders most noncommutative field theories non-renormalizable.
 In particular, contrary to historical lore, spacetime coarse-graining does not generally tame the ultraviolet divergences of quantum field theory.
 We shall say more about UV/IR mixing as well as some of its cures in \S\ref{sec:formalQFT}.

 \item Noncommutativity can lead to new interactions as well as interactions which would otherwise be forbidden by Lorentz invariance, causality or unitarity.

-\end{itemize} These novel features have all led to a flurry of investigations into potential new phenomenology and their verifications in experiment; see e.g.~\cite{Chaichian:2000si,Carroll:2001ws,Calmet:2001na,Amelino-Camelia:2001hzq,Balachandran:2005eb,Helling:2007zv} for an incomplete list of early works on this topic, and~\cite{Szabo:2009tn} for an early review.
+\end{itemize} These novel features have all led to a flurry of investigations into potential new phenomenology and their verifications in experiment, including quantum mechanics, model building in particle physics, as well as the Standard Model; see e.g.~\cite{Chaichian:2000si,Terashima:2000xq,Carroll:2001ws,Calmet:2001na,Amelino-Camelia:2001hzq,Chaichian:2001mu,Chaichian:2001py,Balachandran:2005eb,Helling:2007zv,Chaichian:2009uw} for an incomplete list of early works on this topic, and~\cite{Szabo:2009tn} for an early review.